Scott M. Stringer, Politician

 - Create an emergency food program to serve undocumented New Yorkers.
 The City should direct at least $25 million of the estimated $1 billion in FEMA reimbursements released by the Biden administration to create food security programs for immigrant New Yorkers who have been left out of other safety net programs due to immigration status.

-- Expand, streamline and improve outreach to ensure all eligible New Yorkers are receiving benefits and other social supports.
+- Expand, streamline and improve outreach to ensure all eligible New Yorkers are receiving SNAP benefits and other social supports.
 The City should create a comprehensive, coordinated, citywide outreach campaign, increase funding for community-based organizations, and create one central online portal to support New Yorkers applying for multiple benefits.

 - Increase where and how EBT cards can be used.
 The City should create a “shared delivery zone” program that allows neighbors to accept food deliveries from online retailers at a central location, leveraging purchasing power to share costs; and the City should support expanded use of SNAP benefits at green carts, bodegas, and local merchants like halal and kosher butchers by working to subsidize the cost of EBT terminals and transaction fees.